 Make sure that your feet are flat on the ground, and that your legs form a 90º angle with your body.
 If you’re short, try a footrest to see if it improves your sitting position.

 Make sure that your screen has the highest possible refresh rate and image stability.
 Adjust your monitor so that the picture is rich in contrast and sharp.
 Also adjust the font size so that you can read the text easily and comfortably.

-The top of the screen should be slightly below horizontal eye level, and about 50 cm away from your eyes.
+The top of the screen should be slightly below horizontal eye level, and about 20 inches away from your eyes.
 Test the distance so it’s more or less an arm’s length.